 I have quite a lot of add ins in these little muffins.
 I had to add sultanas as I really wanted to go for that carrot cake feel but I also added pumpkin, chai & sunflower seeds.
 Apart from being super healthy for you they add a great crunchy texture.

 Apart from that these muffins have very little refined sugar in them.
 Just a measly 50 grams / a lightly packed 1/4 cup.
-They have honey, applesauce, mashed banana and of course carrot in them and I found this to be sweet enough, sweet enough in fact that I didn’t feel they needed any kind of glaze.
+They have maple syrup, applesauce, mashed banana and of course carrot in them and I found this to be sweet enough, sweet enough in fact that I didn’t feel they needed any kind of glaze.